signalvine/scala-style-guide/README.md

 ### <a name='linelength'>Line Length</a>

-- Limit lines to 100 characters.
+#### :white_check_mark: Limit lines to 100 characters.
-- The only exceptions are import statements and URLs (although even for those, try to keep them under 100 chars).
+The only exceptions are import statements and URLs (although even for those, try to keep them under 100 chars).

 ### <a name='rule_of_30'>Rule of 30</a>